 I’ve read a review of Beyondless that said the vocalist of Iceage was draculean.
-I couldn’t agree more and despite having two albums already, Beyondless, just like Maurauder, is an extremely step forward to a band that seemed so trapped inside of its post-punk references and had finally decided to do something interesting with it.
+I couldn’t agree more and despite having two albums already, Beyondless, just like Maurauder, is an extreme step forward to a band that seemed so trapped inside of its post-punk references and had finally decided to do something interesting with it.
 Its gothic and rock’n roll melody may not be the best choice for everyone, but the challenges this album imposes it’s so different and daring that is impossible not to like it.
-Elias Bender Ronnenfelt seems like he is drunk all the time, but the lack of melody with the combinations of guitars, violins and nordic sounds makes one of the most interesting albums to listen this year.
+Elias Bender Ronnenfelt seems like he is drunk all the time, but the lack of melody with the combinations of guitars, violins and Nordic sounds makes one of the most interesting albums to listen this year.

 03. “Songs of Praise” by Shame

 Another post-punk album from the list, Songs of Praise is Shame’s debut which record deal came out only from their impressive stage performances in Camden Town.
-Forming a group of men not older than 21, Songs of Praise is an incredible homage to the garage punk genre that dialogues with bands like Fat White Family, The Fall and Nirvana, resulting in an album with an impressive force and relevant content.
+Forming a group of men not older than 21, Songs of Praise is an incredible homage to the garage punk genre that dialogues with bands like Fat White Family, The Fall, and Nirvana, resulting in an album with an impressive force and relevant content.
 It was also considered the best album of the year by Rough Trade.

 04. “Twentytwo in Blue” by Sunflower Bean

 Is indie rock dead?
-What is indie rock after all, anyways?
+What is indie rock after all, anyway?
 Sunflower Bean answers part of this question with an impressive sophomore album full of retro elements from the 60s and 70s and sophisticated riffs and melodies, creating a nostalgic, young and fun record that differs a little bit from most of the indie rock bands nowadays.
 They all sound the same, but Sunflower Bean managed to create something not exactly new, but definitely nice and respectful that will make you want to listen again and again.

 05. “Phantastic Ferniture” by Phantastic Ferniture

 One of the biggest surprises of this year for me and having only 9 tracks, Phantastic Ferniture’s debut album is a short and impressive alternative indie rock collection of tracks that reminds me of Best Coast, Alvvays and The Like.
-With strong bass-beats and an angelic voice by Julia Jacklin, the trio sounds like a band that is jamming besides you just for fun, resulting in a hypnotic dream-like record which its simplicity is worked with original outputs, making this one of my favourite and most listened albums of 2018.
+With strong bass-beats and an angelic voice by Julia Jacklin, the trio sounds like a band that is jamming beside you just for fun, resulting in a hypnotic dream-like record which its simplicity is worked with original outputs, making this one of my favorite and most listened albums of 2018.